Setaganga/Portfolio/README.md

 What have I used in the past?

+  ---I've used a lot of software in the past, but these are the few that I work with a lot

   Python

-  HTML

-  CSS

-  Javascript
+  3 Core Web Design (HTML, CSS, JS)

   Django

   C

-  C++

-  C#

-  SQL
+  SQL and PostgreSQL

   Java

   PHP

-  Git

-  Ruby

 What am I doing now?

-  ---Harvard CS50x Course, Back End Development and API's on FreeCodeCamp, and PHP
+  ---Harvard CS50x Course, Back End Development and API's on FreeCodeCamp, and Java

 What do I plan to do later on?